shafanaS/jenkins-pipeline-artifacts/README.md

     - Click "Settings" on the right panel.
     - Then click "Webhooks" on the left panel.
     - Click the "Add WebHook" button.
     - Paste the URL of the Jenkins server in the URL form field.
+The webhook URL is <Public DNS (IPv4):8080/github-webhook/>
     - Select "application/json" as the content type.
     - Select "Just the push event".
     - Leave the "Active" check box selected.
     - Click "Add webhook" to save the webhook.

-           When the webhook is created, the jenkins build will be triggered once a push is made to the repository.
+           When the webhook is created, the for each push that is made to the repository a jenkins build will be triggered.
 This will start the pipeline.
+When two pushes are made at one time, for each push a build will be triggered one after the other.

 5. Make a push to the GitHub repository.